 Some flavour combinations work very well together and chocolate and orange is no exception!
 Chocolate Orange Cookies are light and airy and bursting with bright citrus flavour!

 Do you know why oranges are so symbolic of Christmas?
 There are a few reasons why, and I’m going to talk about a few of them in this post.
 I used to receive an orange in my stocking at Christmastime every year.
 Even though the thought brings back fond memories, I think I’d rather get a stocking full of these Chocolate Orange Cookies!
-The stockings that my parents would pack for us back in the 80s and 90s are quite different than the stocking we present to our children nowadays.
+The stockings that my parents would pack for us back in the 80s and 90s were quite different.

 I remember stockings not being a big deal at all.
 And, I can’t remember our stockings being stockings, but being fashioned more like a bag.
 I can’t remember the earlier years, but I can remember our stockings being Christmas-themed gift bags.
 Truth be told, I loved those, because mom and dad could fit more into them!

-Every single time I pack a stocking for McKenna and John.e, and most years for my dad as well, I always think back on the stockings I would open on Christmas morning.
-I stuff their stockings with gift cards, chocolates, and smaller items like a pair of earrings for McKenna, and maybe a movie, a wallet, or a magazine, etc.
+Every single time I pack a stocking I always think back on the stockings I would open on Christmas morning.
+I stuff stockings with gift cards, chocolates, and smaller items like a DVD or a magazine, etc.

 My childhood stocking never consisted of gift cards or presents of any kind.
 Our stockings were mostly food.
 I remember there being a can of Pringles.
 There would always be a can of Cott or RC Cola.
 A Toblerone bar was quite common, as well as an over-sized candy cane.

-Without fail, there would be pretzels, and a box of Neilson’s chocolates, a bunch of grapes wrapped in aluminum foil, there would be hard Christmas candy, an apple, a banana, and always, that one familiar orange right at the bottom.
+Without fail, there would be pretzels, and a box of Neilson chocolates.
+There was always a bunch of grapes wrapped in aluminum foil.
+There would be hard Christmas candy, an apple, a banana, and always, that one familiar orange right at the bottom.
 I wish there would have been some of these Chocolate Orange Cookies in it!